radiantlogic-v8/documentation-new/documentation/architect-guide/high-availability-and-performance.md

 At the Application Layer, use an LDAP-aware hardware load balancer to distribute the requests to the cluster nodes.

+>[!note]
->**NOTE – some clients have the built-in capability to failover to multiple LDAP servers.
-This may remove the requirement to have a hardware load balancer.**
+>Some clients have the built-in capability to failover to multiple LDAP servers.
+This may remove the requirement to have a hardware load balancer.

 ### High Availability at the Data Source Access Layer